How to apply for a Filming or Photography Permit

 Filming Permit Fees

-Currently the City of Frankston does not charge a fee for low level filming/photography or promotions, however a $100 administration fee will apply from 30 June, 2017.
+Currently the City of Frankston does not charge a fee for low level filming/photography or promotions.
 A separate fee structure applies for commercially run events (as per the application).

 In August 2014 the Victorian Government passed new legislation to standardise the process for obtaining commercial filming permits on public land managed by local councils and state government agencies in Victoria.